Home / General Bill Of Sale / General Bill Of Sale Form

 General Bill Of Sale Form

-A general bill of sale form is a legal document used to acknowledge the transfer of ownership or asset from one individual to a new owner.
-The seller mainly makes it for the buyer who seeks protection against fraud upon purchasing the property or asset.
-A general bill of sale document features only two parties; the buyer and the seller.
-It is a binding document that is normally used during the private sale of any valuable goods.
+A general bill of sale document features only two parties: the buyer and the seller.
+It is a binding document generally used during the private sale of any valuable goods.

-You can download a free general bill of sale form to draft a bill of sale fast and easily.
-However, notice that besides this generic bill of sale form, we also provide you with a specific bill of sale such as automobile bill of sale form, motorcycle bill of sale form, used car bill of sale form, boat bill of sale form, etc. Therefore, if you sell a specific item such as an automobile, motorcycle, used car, etc., you should use this specific bill of form.
+In addition to this generic bill of sale form, we provide you with specific forms, such as an automobile bill of sale form, motorcycle bill of sale form, used car bill of sale form, and boat bill of sale form.

 Importance of a general bill of sale form